vamsijuvvigunta/vamsijuvvigunta.github.io/ExpandedRecentWorkSummary.md

 ## Frontend

-> Backburnered while I have the agentic framework built out enough to incorporate LLM and diffusion models.
+I have some experience with front-end development.
+Current experience is with a React stack _(past experience ranged from plain HTML/CSS to ScalaJS and Laminar)_.

 After investing an inordinate amount of time in ScalaJS, Laminar and ScalablyTyped _(for converting typescript into ScalaJS)_, I decided to switch to a best-of-breed tool for UI and settled on React.
 React/TS for the web and ReactNative on mobile.
 This was a whole new ecosystem with Js, Ts, runtime bundlers, CORS and such but I managed to build myself a React front end with basic authentication setup to talk to a rust-web based server via JsonRPC calls.